lavr/python-emails/README.rst

 and more:

 * DKIM signature
-* Render body from template
+* Render email subject and body using Jinja templates
 * Flask extension and Django integration
 * Message body transformation methods
 * Load message from url or from file